d1joseph/pomodoro/README.md

 7. Application settings.

 # Just a really nice desktop productivity app
-I wanted to build something I could use everyday in my own life and I wanted it to be high performant, functional, simple and yet let's me take advantage of modern engineering and digital design to craft something cool.
+I wanted to build something I could use everyday in my own life and I wanted it to be high performant, functional and simple.

 ## To do:
 * <s>Finish v1 designs</s>